 That’s because MSG Networks will soon launch a free-to-play app, MSG Networks Pick ‘Em.
 The app will enable users to make predictions and win cash as they watch New York teams compete on MSG.

 As detailed in MSG’s announcement, the app is expected to go live in March.
 Versions will be available for both Apple (iOS) and Android devices.
 MSG is partnering with the sports-gaming technology provider Boom Sports, which will power the app.
+It’s the next best thing to legal NBA betting in NY.

 Increasing viewer engagement with live sports broadcasts